ExtendRealityLtd/VRTK/README.md

   action is disabled.
 This means it's possible to create a level with areas where the user cannot teleport to because they would allow the player to clip into objects.

+  * **013_Controller_UsingAndGrabbingMultipleObjects:** A scene which
+  demonstrates how interactable objects can be grabbed by holding down the grab button continuously or by pressing the grab button once to pick up and once again to release.
+The scene also shows that the use button can have a hold down to keep using or a press use button once to start using and press again to stop using.
+This allows multiple objects to be put into their Using state at the same time as also demonstrated in this example scene.

 ## Contributing